Disrupt Theatre Company to host play in the North Museum's planetarium this weekend

 One of the central strengths of live theater is that it can be performed nearly anywhere, under any conditions.

 That will be the case on Friday, Oct.
 7, and Saturday, Oct.
-8, when the North Museum hosts Disrupt Theater Company’s performance of the play “Heroes of the Fourth Turning” in its planetarium.
-Will Arbery wrote the play in 2019, which was a drama finalist for the 2020 Pulitzer Prize.
+8, when the North Museum of Nature & Science hosts Disrupt Theatre Company’s performance of the play “Heroes of the Fourth Turning” in its planetarium.
+Will Arbery wrote the play in 2019, and it was was a drama finalist for the 2020 Pulitzer Prize.

 “Heroes of the Fourth Turning” takes place on a Wyoming night in 2017 not long after the Charlottesville, Virginia, “Unite the Right” rally.
 As the night continues, friends test the limits of their bonds to each other due to fraying political beliefs.